antelle/io-ui/README.md

+## Warning!

+The project has been created as a commercial project, and also as a proof-of-concept.
+Project author doesn't have active interest in this project, and it's not being actively developed for now, until there's no extra demand and finance for such specific kind of tool.

 ## Project website
 This readme describes how to work with sources.
 For general and usage info, please go to:
 [antelle.github.io/io-ui](http://antelle.github.io/io-ui)